ajilach/clamav-rest/README.md

 This is two in one docker image so it runs open source virus scanner ClamAV (https://www.clamav.net/), automatic virus definition updates as background process and REST API interface to interact with ClamAV process.

+# Updates

+As of May 2024, the releases are built for multiple architectures thanks to efforts from [kcirtapfromspace](https://github.com/kcirtapfromspace).

+The additional endpoint `/version` is now available to check the `clamd` version and signature date.
+Thanks [pastral](https://github.com/pastral).

 # Prerequisites

 This container doesn't do much on it's own unless you use an additional service or communicator to talk to it!